theohuang/Frailty-Project/README.md

 * "V03" means bivariate normal distribution with mean 0, correlation 0, and variances of 0.3
 * "V2" means bivariate normal distribution with mean 0, correlation 0, and variances of 2
 * "hr" means high-risk families (using higher prevalences for AJ and non-AJ families)
+* "cor" means using the correlated frailty distribution

 #### Files